Table of Contents:

 1. It's Non-Toxic

-Polymer clay is perfectly safe around children and pets because it is non-toxic.
+People often wonder is polymer clay toxic?
+The answer is that polymer clay is perfectly safe around children and pets because it is non-toxic.
 This means you do not have to worry about toxic fumes when you bake polymer clay in the oven, nor do you need to panic if a child licks a polymer clay ice cream cone, for example.

 However, even though polymer clay is non-toxic, you still do not want to sit down to a clay spaghetti dinner.
 We also do not recommend polymer clay for children under age eight because young children might be tempted to eat the clay.